leaderman77/mpox_classification/README.md

 Detailing the significance of the project in the context of the recent global outbreaks and the need for cost-effective, rapid diagnostic methods.

 # Dataset Description
-The dataset used for the MPOX virus prediction model consists of 18,849 rows, with each row representing a patient's test and health-related data.
+The dataset used for the MPOX virus prediction model consists of 18 features (columns) and 18,849 rows, with each row representing a patient's test and health-related data.
 The dataset is structured with the following columns:

 - Test ID: Unique identifier for each test sample.
 - Systemic Illness: Indicators of systemic illness symptoms.